 Joint Mobility and Pain Reduction

-The improvement of joint mobility and reduction of pain are key goals for psoriatic arthritis patients.
-Massage therapy can aid in this through its ability to stimulate the circulation and help reduce inflammation around the joints.
+Improving joint mobility and reducing pain are critical goals for psoriatic arthritis patients.
+Massage therapy can aid in this through its ability to stimulate circulation and help reduce inflammation around the joints.
 Massage techniques such as friction, kneading, and compression can improve circulation and relieve muscle stiffness and spasms.
-Massage is also effective in breaking up fascial restrictions that can limit joint mobility.
+Massage also effectively breaks fascial restrictions that can limit joint mobility.

 In addition, regular massage therapy sessions can help maintain flexibility and keep joints mobile by reducing muscular tension and adhesions surrounding the affected areas.
-This results in decreased pain levels as well as an increased range of motion and flexibility.
-The use of heat or cold packs during a massage session can further reduce inflammation, swelling, stiffness, and discomfort.
+This results in decreased pain levels and increased range of motion and flexibility.
+Heat or cold packs during a massage session can reduce inflammation, swelling, stiffness, and discomfort.

-It should be noted that when working with a patient with psoriatic arthritis, care needs to be taken to avoid inflamed areas or skin injury.
-Inflamed or tender joints should not be massaged directly as this may aggravate the condition.
+When working with a patient with psoriatic arthritis, one should avoid inflamed areas or causing skin injury.
+Somebody should not directly massage inflamed or tender joints as this may aggravate the condition.

 There have been instances where regular massage therapy sessions have eliminated the need for conventional medication in treating psoriatic arthritis patients.
-However, it is important to integrate additional complementary therapies such as dietary modifications along with lifestyle changes to achieve optimal effects on joint mobilityand pain reduction for better outcomes.
+However, it is essential to integrate complementary therapies such as dietary modifications and lifestyle changes to achieve optimal effects on joint mobility and pain reduction for better outcomes.

 Changing your diet and lifestyle can do more for psoriatic arthritis than the Kardashians can do for social media.